Jumbo Mortgages Explained

 With jumbo loans, lenders often keep them on their books and make their money off the interest, which is less profitable.
 As a result, jumbo loans traditionally charge higher interest rates and have larger down payment requirements, often 20-30 percent.

 You also may find that lenders are much stricter about documenting a borrower's income and other financial data than on lower-priced loans.

-Historically, the interest rate on a jumbo loan typicically runs anywhere from one-half to a full percentage point higher than on a comparable conforming mortgage.
+Historically, the interest rate on a jumbo loan typically runs anywhere from one-half to a full percentage point higher than on a comparable conforming mortgage.
 But these are not typical times.

 Jumbo rates now lower than conforming

-In the current market (2014), interest rates on 30-year jumbo mortgages are actually running lower than on conforming loans.
+Jumbo rates are often competitive and could be lower than conforming rates.
 Given that jumbos don't have the backing of Fannie Mae and Freddie Mac, that's a historical anomaly.
 So what gives?